Music

 Core declarative knowledge: What should students know?

-• What do the structural words Strophic, Binary, Ternary, Vartiation and Rondo mean?
+• What do the structural words Strophic, Binary, Ternary, Variation and Rondo mean?

 • What is the Baroque period in music?